Pseudogap in electron-doped cuprates: Strong correlation leading to band splitting: Discussion

-The variational Monte-Carlo study of the two-dimensional $t-t'-t"-J$ model by Chou and Lee \cite{Chou2008} carried out for the AFM ordered state has also predicted that the magnitude of the gap decreases on approaching ($\pi$, 0).
-Our CDMFT calculation has been conducted for the paramagnetic state but short-range AFM correlation has been taken into account.
-Despite some differences between these two calculations, qualitative similarity of the momentum dependences suggests a universal mechanism of the gap narrowing in the antinodal region.
-Since both of the split bands are located above $E_\mathrm{F}$ in the nodal region of the hole-doped case and below $E_\mathrm{F}$ of the electron-doped case in the antinodal region, these momentum regions do not gain the energy by the gap opening.
-This commonly accounts for the diminished gaps in the both cases.
-It should be noted that this momentum dependence is clearly unrelated to the precursor of $d$-wave superconductivity, which must be symmetric with respect to $E_\mathrm{F}$.
-The enhanced gap in the nodal region is also interpreted as a stronger hybridization strength with the ``hidden Fermion", as a consequence of emergent self-organization to lower the energy \cite{Sakai2016}.
+Whereas the aforementioned variational Monte-Carlo study~\cite{Chou2008} and the variational cluster-perturbation theory study~\cite{SenechalPRL2005} were based on AFM order, our CDMFT calculation has been conducted for the paramagnetic state with short-range AFM and singlet correlations.
+Despite differences between these and our calculations, qualitative similarity in the momentum dependences except for the existence/absence of band folding suggests a common mechanism of the reduced band splitting in the antinodal region.
+Since both of the split bands are located above $E_\mathrm{F}$ in the nodal region of the hole-doped case (coh-LHB and IGB) and below $E_\mathrm{F}$ in the antinodal region of the electron-doped case (coh-UHB and IGB), these momentum regions do not gain the energy of the electron system by the pseudogap opening.
+This accounts for the diminished pseudogap in the different momentum regions between both cases.
+The CDMFT calculations thus explain the key experimental differences between the pseudogaps of the hole- and electron-doped cuprates; the enhanced pseudogap around $(\pi,0)$ in the hole-doped cuprates and the diminishing pseudogap in the same region in the electron-doped cuprates.
+This contrast between the hole- and electron-doped sides simply arises from the common dispersions of the upper and lower Hubbard bands, where the nodal part has higher energy than the antinodal part.
+The enhanced gap in the nodal region of the electron-doped cuprates is also \af{interpreted as} a stronger hybridization strength with the ``dark fermion"~\cite{Sakai2016}.
+It should be noted that this momentum dependence is clearly different from that of the precursor of $d$-wave superconductivity, which should diminish as one approaches the nodal region.

-Recently, it has been demonstrated that the superconducting transition temperature $T_\mathrm{c}$ of electron-doped cuprates have a doping dependence similar to that of the hole-doped cuprates when the doping level is evaluated from the Fermi surface area $n_\mathrm{FS}$ measured by ARPES \cite{Song2017}, and the renewed cuprate phase diagram looks more electron-hole symmetric than previously thought.
-The present study has further elucidated that the Mott physics is the common origin of the pseudogaps observed in the electron- and hole-doped cuprates.
-These new findings will allow a unified understanding for both types of cuprates from a new perspective.
-Deeper understanding of the similar momentum dependences of the Mott gap and the pseudogaps of the hole-doped and electron-doped cuprates will be an intriguing future issue.